AP source: Joe Kennedy to challenge Sen. Markey in primary

 A person with knowledge of Kennedy’s plans told The Associated Press that Kennedy will formally make the announcement Saturday.
 The person wasn’t authorized to preempt Kennedy’s announcement and spoke Wednesday on condition of anonymity.

-The 38-year-old grandson of Robert Kennedy has been quietly laying down the foundation of a run, building up his staff and formally announcing his intentions by filing preliminary paperwork with the Federal Election Commission last month.
+The 38-year-old grandson of Robert Kennedy has been quietly laying down the foundation of a run, building up his staff and formally announcing his interest in the race by filing preliminary paperwork with the Federal Election Commission last month.

 Kennedy has shied away from directly criticizing Markey, calling him “a good man.”